 Aveanna's Medicare MS business line could be impacted by the future Durable Medical Equipment, Prosthetics, Orthotics and Supplies ("DMEPOS") competitive bid award.
 The DMEPOS program provides Medicare reimbursement to suppliers of medical items, including, among such other things, enteral nutrition products and oxygen, for Medicare beneficiaries.
 The DMEPOS Competitive Bidding Program was mandated by Congress through the Medicare Prescription Drug, Improvement, and Modernization Act of 2003.
 The statute requires that Medicare replace the current fee schedule payment methodology for selected DMEPOS items with a competitive bid process.
 Under the program, a competition among suppliers who operate in a particular competitive bidding area ("CBA") is conducted.
 Suppliers are required to submit a bid for selected products.
 On March 7, 2019, CMS announced plans to consolidate the CBAs included in the Round 2 Recompete and Round 1 2017 DMEPOS Competitive Bidding Program into a single round of competition named Round 2021.
 Round 2021 will include 130 CBAs.
 Round 2021 contracts are scheduled to become effective on January 1, 2021, and extend through December 31, 2023.
 The list of supplies included in Round 2021 includes, among other items, MS products such as enteral nutrition products and oxygen.
 Bids are submitted electronically through a web-based application process.
 Bids are evaluated based on the supplier's eligibility, its financial stability and the bid price.
 Contracts are awarded to the Medicare suppliers who offer the best price and meet applicable quality and financial standards.
 Contract suppliers must agree to accept assignment on all claims for bid items and will be paid the single payment amount.
-All Medicare DMEPOS Competitive Bidding Program contracts expired on December 31, 2020.
+All Medicare DMEPOS Competitive Bidding Program contracts expired on December 31, 2018.
+As of January 1, 2019, there is a temporary gap in the entire DMEPOS Competitive Bidding Program that CMS expects will last until December 31, 2020.
 During the temporary gap, any Medicare enrolled DMEPOS supplier may furnish DMEPOS items and services to people with Medicare.